 Event, corporate, and top-rated professional photographers often use this structure because it enables them to offer a bonus incentive when a customer hits a particular price point.
 For example, if the client buys the edited digital files for $600, they also receive an 8×8 leather bound album.

-Online Pricing Calculators
+Online Pricing Calculator

 Online business calculators help photographers compute their prices and packages.
-While you don’t have to follow the exact total that the calculator will show, you can get a general idea of your possible prices.
+While you don’t have to follow the exact total that the pricing calculator will show, you can get a general idea of your possible prices.
 Here are some free and paid pricing calculators you can consider using:

-- Nick and Signe Adams: This tool from Nick and Signe Adams uses a questionnaire to assist photographers in placing a reasonable value on goods and services based on your costs of doing business.
+- Nick and Signe Adams: This tool from Nick and Signe Adams uses a questionnaire to assist photographers in placing a reasonable value on goods and services based on your costs associated with doing business.
 While it doesn’t cover all situations for photographers, it can provide an estimated baseline that you can adjust.

 - NPPA Calculator: Developed by the National Press Photographers Association for photojournalists and visual journalists, the NPAA tool calculates the minimum amount you must earn to reach your desired rate or salary.
 The results will show the total annual expenses, the weekly cost of doing business, and the overhead cost for each assignment day.

-- Modern Market: The calculator from Modern Market optimizes a triangle strategy to calculate precisely what you need based on your goals.
+- Modern Market: The pricing calculator from Modern Market optimizes a triangle strategy to calculate precisely what you need based on your goals.
 The results show what you must charge per session or for different print sizes.
 It will even provide three sample collections to give you an idea of what to sell based on your current prices.

 #ShootProofPRO TIP: How to Sell Prints and Products